NASA Astronaut Group 3: Training and activities

-As the Mercury Seven and the Next Nine had done, each of the fourteen was given an individual area in which to develop expertise that could be shared with the others, and to provide astronaut input to designers and engineers: Aldrin was given mission planning; Anders, environment controls; Bassett, training and simulators; Bean, recovery systems; Cernan, spacecraft propulsion and the Agena; Chaffee, communications; Collins, pressure suits and extravehicular activity; Cunningham, non-flight experiments; Eisele, attitude controls; Freeman, boosters; Gordon, cockpit controls; Schweickart, in-flight experiments; Scott, guidance and navigation; and Williams, range operations and crew safety.
+As the Mercury Seven and the Next Nine had done, each of the Fourteen was given an individual area in which to develop expertise that could be shared with the others, and to provide astronaut input to designers and engineers.
+Aldrin was given mission planning; Anders, environment controls; Bassett, training and simulators; Bean, recovery systems; Cernan, spacecraft propulsion and the Agena target vehicle; Chaffee, communications; Collins, pressure suits and extravehicular activity; Cunningham, non-flight experiments; Eisele, attitude controls; Freeman, boosters; Gordon, cockpit controls; Schweickart, in-flight experiments; Scott, guidance and navigation; and Williams, range operations and crew safety.

-The fourteen were divided between two branches.
-The Apollo branch was headed by Mercury Seven astronaut Gordon Cooper.
-It included Pete Conrad from the Nine, and Anders, Cernan, Chaffee, Cunningham, Eisele, Freeman, Gordon and Schweickart from the fourteen.
-The operations branch was headed by Nine astronaut Neil Armstrong.
-Assigned to it were Elliot See from the Nine, and Aldrin, Bassett, Bean, Collins, Scott and Williams from the Fourteen.
+The Fourteen were divided between two branches.
+The Apollo branch, which was concerned with Project Apollo, was headed by Mercury Seven astronaut Gordon Cooper.
+It included Pete Conrad from the Next Nine, and Anders, Cernan, Chaffee, Cunningham, Eisele, Freeman, Gordon and Schweickart from the Fourteen.
+The operations branch, which was concerned with Project Gemini, was headed by Next Nine astronaut Neil Armstrong.
+Assigned to it were Elliot See from the Next Nine, and Aldrin, Bassett, Bean, Collins, Scott and Williams from the Fourteen.

-Legacy

 The Fourteen suffered a high death rate.
 Bassett, Freeman and Williams were killed in T-38 crashes, and Chaffee in the Apollo 1 fire, before they had a chance to fly in space.
 All the rest flew at least once; Aldrin, Bean, Collins and Gordon flew twice, and Cernan and Scott flew three times.
 Aldrin, Anders, Bean, Cernan, Collins, Gordon and Scott flew to the Moon (Cernan twice), and Aldrin, Bean, Cernan and Scott walked on it.
+Three other finalists also died in aircraft accidents: Rupp on June 11, 1965, Adams on November 15, 1967, and Darrell Cornell on October 10, 1984.